 • 1 cup pineapple chunks

-• 1-liter lemon-lime soda (chilled)
+• 1 liter lemon-lime soda (chilled)

-In a large pitcher, combine wine, orange juice, triple sec, rum, orange slices.
-Refrigerate 8 hours or overnight.
+In a large pitcher, combine wine, orange juice, triple sec, rum, and orange slices.
+Refrigerate for 8 hours or overnight.
 Add pineapple chunks and/or other fresh fruits about 30 minutes before serving.
 Pour the sangria mix into glasses with lemon-lime soda to get the carbonated sizzle.

 Fresh Peach Sangria

-When bottled wine coolers were all the rage, the peach infused brands were always my favorites.
+When bottled wine coolers were all the rage, the peach-infused brands were always my favorites.
 I could down an entire bottle in a minute, still dripping wet after an ocean swim in Hawaii.
 I agree with the recipe found in Tori Avey's blog that a good peach sangria needs to consist of a combination of white wine, fresh peaches as well as peach schnapps (the latter gives a concentrated taste, boosting the flavor of "peach").

 • 1 lb fresh yellow peaches, sliced

 • 3/4 cup peach liqueur or peach schnapps